Could This Be the Most Ingenious Way to Scan the Backs of Your Photographs?

 And here’s a time when that $6.99 for Scanner Pro really pays off.

 As you grab a corner, covering it up with your finger, a magnified circle pops up and out of the way so you can see exactly where you are dragging the corner.

 In Genius Scan (at least the free version), there is no magnified “pop-up.”
 Instead, you kind of have to guess where to move the corner because your finger is covering up the corner of the document where you want to be looking.

 It’s not as bad of a situation as it sounds.
 It just made me really appreciate that feature in Scanner Pro even more once I realized what was possible.

 Separate Document or Continuous

-In both applications, you can easily choose if you want to create a new “document” each time you snap a photo, or add it to a previous “document” to make it a multi-paged PDF file.
+In both applications, you can easily choose if you want to create a new “document” each time you snap a photo or add it to a previous “document” to make it a multi-page PDF file.